 Over the very same lab tests, the HDD drives demonstrated that they are much slower, with 400 IO operations managed per second.
 Although this seems to be a large amount, when you have an overloaded web server that contains lots of popular websites, a slow hard drive may lead to slow–loading websites.

-The lack of moving components and rotating disks in SSD drives, as well as the recent developments in electrical interface technology have led to a substantially better file storage device, with an average failing rate of 0.5%.
+The lack of moving components and rotating disks in SSD drives, as well as the recent developments in electrical interface technology have led to a substantially better file storage device, with a common failing rate of 0.5%.

 To have an HDD drive to operate, it must rotate a couple metal hard disks at more than 7200 rpm, holding them magnetically stabilized in mid–air.
 They have a number of moving elements, motors, magnets as well as other devices packed in a small space.
 Consequently it’s obvious why the common rate of failing of an HDD drive ranges in between 2% and 5%.